sinnie/learn_web_dev/README.md

 ### Knex Migrate Flow:
 * `npm run knex migrate:currentVersion `: to run script commands listed in package.json
 * `npm run knex migrate:make <file_name>` : This creates a migration folder in the root directory of your project (unless it already existed) and adds a tracks migration file into the folder.npm
-Do this in root as general good practice; But it doesn’t really matter npm run knex migrate:latest: The migrate:latest command is used to run the migration file on the database. npm run knex migrate:rollback: The migrate:rollback command migrates the database backward by running the down function exported by your migration file.
+  * Do this in root as general good practice; But it doesn’t really matter npm run knex migrate:latest: The migrate:latest command is used to run the migration file on the database.
+* `npm run knex migrate:rollback`: The migrate:rollback command migrates the database backward by running the down function exported by your migration file.

-Knex Seed Flow:
+### Knex Seed Flow:
-npm run knex seed:make <file_name>- command to create a new seed file.
-Files are created in the dir specified in the knexfile.js npm run knex seed:run <file_name> - command to run the seed script and seed the db npm run knex seed:run - runs all seed scripts; seed files are run in alphabetical order
+* `npm run knex seed:make <file_name>` - command to create a new seed file.
+Files are created in the dir specified in the knexfile.js
+* `npm run knex seed:run <file_name>` - command to run the seed script and seed the db
+* `npm run knex seed:run` - runs all seed scripts; seed files are run in alphabetical order

 ## Heroku:
-Heroku Deployment:
+### Heroku Deployment:
-Create production environment on heroku - heroku apps:create <project_name> (Where username is your github username) Inspect the properties of the production database - heroku apps:info Specify the exact version of Node.js on the production environment: In package.json:
+1. Create production environment on heroku - `heroku apps:create <project_name>` (Where username is your github username)
+2. Inspect the properties of the production database - `heroku apps:info`
+3. Specify the exact version of Node.js on the production environment: In package.json:
  ```javascript

      "engines": {